-Hello friends! in this post we will see some of the most commonly asked SQL queries in interviews.
-The questions will start from very basic questions and then move to more complex problems.
+Hello friends! in this post, we will see some of the most commonly asked SQL queries in interviews.
+The questions will start with very basic questions and then move to more complex problems.
 Consider the below two tables for most of the questions asked here.
+Table – EmployeeDetails

 Ques.1.
 Write a SQL query to fetch the count of employees working in project ‘P1’.

 Ans.
 Here, we would be using aggregate function count() with the SQL where clause-